 Go Ahead Stop and Pee; Kate Mihevc Edwards and Blair Green

 Disclaimer: Please note that some of the links in this post are affiliate links, and at no additional cost to you, I will earn a commission if you decide to follow the link and make a purchase.
 Please understand that I recommend these books or programs because they are helpful and useful, not because of the small commissions I make if you decide to purchase one.
 The commission is just a perk of sharing good information with people who appreciate that information.
 Please do not spend any money on these books unless you feel that they will enrich your perinatal experience.

 Take a deep dive into HOW to dial in your breathing strategy to manage your pelvic health and feel stronger in your workouts.
 Download a copy of The No B.S.
-Guide to Breathing for a STRONG Pregnancy and Postpartum.
+Guide to a Stronger, Drier Pregnancy and Postpartum.